yuchi/hyperloop-macros/README.md

 [Sweet.js][sjs] macros to accelerate Hyperloop development.

-By now only utilities for Objective-C were implemented;
+By now only utilities for Objective-C and Java were implemented;

 [sjs]: http://sweetjs.org/